docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-This text layer's horizontal scale in pixels.
+This Text layer's horizontal scale in pixels.

 .. warning::
-   This value only reflects the first character in the text layer at the current time.
+   This value only reflects the first character in the Text layer.
+   If you change this value, it will set all characters in the Text layer to the specified setting.

 **Type**

-Floating-point value; read-only.
+Floating-point value; read-write.

 **Example**